Links, connections and other useful information

 Finding out about psychoanalysis

-The links on this page should help you if you want to know more about psychoanalysis.
+This page provides a number of links.
+They cover radio programmes, Youtube lectures, access to free psychoanalytic texts, organisations and bookshops.
+They should help you if you want to know more about psychoanalysis.
 You will have to spend some time watching videos, listening to radio programmes or doing some reading: this sadly cannot be avoided as it is a wide and challenging subject and cannot be easily decribed in a few paragraphs.

 A BBC Radio 4 programme on Friday, 6th January 2017 explored Freud’s work (Freud is usually seen as the father of psychoanalysis).
 It is available on BBC iPlayer (click here to access this on iPlayer).